pepealania/image-processing-project-tutorial-deep-learning-happy-not-happy-classification/paper/Readme.md

 <h1 align="center">⚠️ IMPORTANT ⚠️</h1>

 <h2 align="center">
-Please download the notebook file and open it in Google Colab.
+Please download the paper pdf file and open it in your local computer.
 </h2>

 <h2 align="center">
-GitHub's notebook preview is not working correctly.
+GitHub's pdf preview is not working correctly.
 </h2>